openid-foundation-japan/800-63-4/_sp800-63c/sec5_federation.ja.md

 <!--
 1. First, the IdP and RP agree to enter into a trust agreement.
 This agreement can be bilateral between the parties, multilateral at the behest of an authority, or proxied through a trusted party.
 This step represents initial permission for the two systems in question to connect.
 Parameters of what can be requested and released are established in this step, though the details of which attributes are released to a given RP for a given subscriber can be deferred until a later stage.

+2. Next, the IdP and RP perform registration to establish their trust at a protocol level, allowing for information to be securely exchanged between the parties.
+While the first step entails a policy decision representing a permission to connect, this step entails establishment of credentials and identifiers representing the IdP and RP to allow communication through the federation protocol.
+This stage can occur before any subscriber tries to log in to the RP or as a response to a subscriber's attempt to use an IdP at an RP.

+3. Next, the IdP and RP determine that they want to engage in a a to authenticate the subscriber.
+As part of this, they determine which attributes about the subscriber are to be passed from the IdP to the RP during this transaction.
+The decision made in this step builds on the trust agreement established in the first step and the identities of the RP and IdP established in the second step.

+4. Finally, the subscriber authenticates to the IdP and the result of that authentication event is asserted to the RP across the network.
+The RP processes this assertion from the IdP and establishes an authenticated session with the subscriber.
 -->

 1. まず, IdP と RP が Trust Agreement の締結に合意する. これは二者間合意でも良いし, オーソリティの要請による多者間合意や信頼できる当事者を通じた委任によるものでもよい.